 to disrupt the systems that marginalize, shame, silence and illegitimize the lives of trans and non-binary youth, especially in our Black and Brown communities.

-nadeen (she/her) - who is also known by her author pseudonym, mothasistah - is a powerful work in progress. after 25 years of service in education, she decided to alter her teaching rationale when her youngest child bravely challenged everything nadeen thought she knew about parenting, about people, about herself.
+nadeen (she/her) - who is also known as mothasistah - is a powerful work in progress. after 30 years of service in education, she decided to alter her teaching rationale when her youngest child bravely challenged everything nadeen thought she knew about parenting, about people, about herself.

 how? nadeen's child told her that the doctors got it wrong. her child introduced himself to her; introduced her to a new language; introduced her to facts vs fiction.